ANTsX/ANTs/README.md

 which antsRegistration
 ```

-If that works, you should be able to use the full functionality of ANTs from the command line.
+If that works, you should be able to use the full functionality of ANTs from the command line or bash.

 ### Building from source